 The course aims to introduce students to some of the fundamental ideas and tools of modern microeconomic theory, including analysis and use of theory of welfare economics, game theory, uncertainty and asymmetric information.
 Applications to policy issues, such as competition and environmental policies, are integral part of the course.
 This provides a foundation for many of the subsequent optional courses, as well as core Macroeconomics and core Quantitative Economics.

-This course is designed to give students a good understanding of the rationale for and intuition about the application of statistical methods and econometrics to the analysis of a range of applied economics issues, such as income inequality, the economic effects of education, the behaviour of inflation, and determinants of aggregate consumption.
+This course is designed to give students a good understanding of the rationale for, and intuition about the application of statistical methods and econometrics to the analysis of a wide range of applied economics issues, such as income inequality, the economic effects of education, the behaviour of inflation, and determinants of aggregate consumption.
 The techniques covered in the course include statistical and causal inference; multivariate regression analysis; testing and interpretation of regression results; instrumental variables; randomised control trials; forecasting; unit roots and cointegration.
 The course has integrated computer classes, covering the applications of econometric techniques to data using R. Sufficient mathematical and/or statistical methods background is a necessary prerequisite for this course.

 The Economics of Industry course taught in Oxford would be called “Industrial Organization” in most US universities.
 The course is concerned with the behaviour of firms, and the welfare implications of this.
-The objective is to provide students an in-depth understanding of the theoretical foundations of firm decisions regarding pricing, product differentiation, advertising, entry, mergers and takeovers, innovation, vertical integration, and organization, from a perspective of strategic firm behaviour.
+The objective is to provide students with an in-depth understanding of the theoretical foundations of firm decisions regarding pricing, product differentiation, advertising, entry, mergers and takeovers, innovation, vertical integration, and organization, from a perspective of strategic firm behaviour.
 Policy responses to anti-competitive practices by firms will be critically assessed in these areas; in the US, this would be called implications for “anti-trust policy”.

 Econometrics is concerned with the application of statistical theory to the analysis of economic data and the estimation of economic relationships.
 This course intends to expose students to the statistical techniques that economists use for estimating, testing, and forecasting economic relationships.
 The emphasis is on understanding the techniques involved and also on what they mean in terms of the economic problem being studied.
 Successful completion of this course should allow you to read much of the professional empirical literature in economics.
 A necessary prerequisite for this course is knowledge of statistical methods and applications equivalent to Oxford Core Quantitative Economics course.
 This is a technically advanced course and should not be considered by student who have not done a introductory econometrics course, and have a strong background in mathematics and statistics.

 The course covers the following topics: Strategic-form games and extensive-form games.
 Applications and topics may (but not necessarily) include bargaining, auctions, global games, evolutionary games, cooperative games, learning, and games in political science.
-A necessary prerequisite for this course is knowledge of microeconomic theory at the level equivalent to Oxford Core Microeconomics course, and sufficient command of mathematical methods.
+Necessary prerequisites for this course is knowledge of microeconomic theory at the level equivalent to Oxford Core Microeconomics course, and sufficient command of mathematical methods.
 This is not an introductory course in Game Theory and therefore should not be considered by students that have not been introduced to Game Theory previously, or that do not have a strong background in mathematics.

 - Biomedical Sciences